naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/6.Automation-and-Programmability/Automation-and-Programmability.md

 - D. Chef Node

 A. C, the recipe component of Chef contains the set of instruction that are carried out to configure a server, The recipes are collected into the cookbook component so that the tasks can be organized and applied to hosts.

+81. Which Chef component collects system state information and reports back to the Chef Server component?
+- A. Chef-Client
+- B. Chef Workstation
+- C. Ohai
+- D. Knife

+A. C, the ohai component is the second of two parts installed on the CHef Node.
+The first part is the CHef-Client component.
+Ohai is responsible for monitoring system state information and reporting back to the Chef-Server component.

+82. Which variable is checked to determine the location of the Ansible settings file?
+- A. ANSIBLE_SETTINGS
+- B. ANSIBLE_CONFIG
+- C. ansible_connection
+- D. /etc/ansible/hosts

+A. B.

+83. Which command will give detailed information on modules in Ansible?
+- A. man
+- B. cat
+- C. ad-hoc
+- D. ansible-doc

+A. D.

+84. Which Ansible tool will allow you to try commands against a host without making a Playbook?
+- A. Knife interface
+- B. ansible_playbook command
+- C. Ad-hoc interface
+- D. Ansible Tower

+A. C.

+85. What are global variables that contain information specific to Puppet called?
+- A. Resource
+- B. Class
+- C. Module
+- D. Facts

+A. D.